The three family friendly cookbooks, written by Canadian female authors, I use every day to keep my whole family happy, healthy, and loving real food.

 Of course, looking back, I can see that it was anxiety talking but I learned from it.
 I’m grateful for that because I found an amazing resource in cookbooks.
 I learned about foods that would nourish her little tummy.
 With that, my anxiety lessened, and I found a love of cooking with Amelia.

-If you’ve been following me on Instagram my favourite cookbooks are probably no surprise.
+If you’ve been following me on Instagram my favourite family friendly cookbooks are probably no surprise.
 I literally use one every day!

 It All Begins with Food

 My journey with Amelia begins with this cookbook, and rightfully so.
 It’s a cookbook designed for parents with kid-approved recipes.

 Beyond that, it’s a resource for how to start your kids off on the right foot with food and build adventurous little eaters.
 Beginning with introducing solids to your baby to packing school lunches, the recipes are easy to make and packed with nutrients.

 Leah Garrad-Cole is no different than any other mother.
 She wanted the best for her kids and sh shares that with mothers as the founder of Love Child Organics.